wenzel-lab/wenzel-lab.github.io/_people/en/maximiliano-mariné.md

 - _Undergrad student, Medicine School, Catholic University of Chile_
 - _Undergrad student, Engineering School, Catholic University of Chile_

-Maximiliano is building a prototype volumetric imaging microscope.
+Maximiliano is designing a new microfluidic chip for better droplet sorting.